yowkah/node-sass-materialize-boilerplate/README.md

 # node-sass-materialize-boilerplate #

-Since I was having trouble finding a boilerplate where i could use sass in node with the materialize framework, i did some searching and came across this beautiful boilerplate made by [anotheruiguy](https://github.com/anotheruiguy/node-sass-boilerplate).
-Since this template helped me on my way to getting a nice little boilerplate for materialized i decided to place it on git to help other people find it.
+Since I was having trouble finding a boilerplate where i could use sass in node with the materialize framework, i did some searching and came across this beautiful boilerplate with top-notch instructions made by [anotheruiguy](https://github.com/anotheruiguy/node-sass-boilerplate).
+Since this template helped me on my way to getting a nice little boilerplate for materialized i decided to place this version on git to help other people get started with materialize in node.
+Again, massive props to [anotheruiguy](https://github.com/anotheruiguy/).

+How is this repo different: [anotheruiguy](https://github.com/anotheruiguy/)'s github repo is more or less a walkthrough of the steps that he took to create his boilerplate.
+There is no need to actually clone his repo if you follow the walkthrough.
+For this project it will be a quick clone small clone and some extra steps to get you a working boilerplate in a couple of minutes tops.

 ## Installing##
 Since i am using linux, i will explain the instructions by using linux commands.
 Don't worry tho, it should primarily be the same across all OS's.